spatialaudio/Data-Driven-EIT-Imaging-using-Recurrent-Neural-Networks/README.md

 **Abstract:** Deep neural network (DNN) architectures are applied more frequently in the field of electrical impedance tomography (EIT).
-Especially, absolute image reconstruc- tion benefits from the possibilities of machine learning (ML).
-This contribution demonstrates, how absolute im- age reconstruction can be more reliable through the use of a combination of Long Short-Term Memory (LSTM) and Variational Autoencoder (VAE).
+Especially, absolute image reconstruction benefits from the possibilities of machine learning (ML).
+This contribution demonstrates, how absolute image reconstruction can be more reliable through the use of a combination of Long Short-Term Memory (LSTM) and Variational Autoencoder (VAE).